-15.3 Basic requirements and limitations on number of events per country:
+15.5 Basic requirements and limitations on number of events per country:

-Type Description Limit Requirements & Registration Deadline
+Туре Description Limit Requirements & Registration deadline

-6 STAR World 1 every 2 Only in even years, by contract with
+6 STAR World 1 every 2 Only in even years, by contract with IWWF.

-Championships years IWWF.
-Medals or Trophies will be
+Championships years Medals or Trophies will be awarded to the

-awarded to the top three competitors in
+top three competitors in each category.

-each category.

-5 STAR AO / E&A/ PANAM 1 Event Every Year, by contract.
+5 STAR AO / E&A/ PANAM 1 Event Every year, by contract.
 With IWWF

 Confederation Confederation.

-Championships The event can be split in Open and
+Championships The event can be split in Open and Y&S at

-Y&S at separate locations.
+separate locations.

-5 STAR World Trophy 1 Event By contract with IWWF, minimum
+5 STAR WT World Trophy 1 Event By separate contract with IWWF CWWC

-WT prize money €50,000 (EURO)

-2.1.2
+Council

-4 STAR Multi Sport Event No limit To register with IWWF CWWC
+4 STAR Multi Sport Event No limit To register with IWWF CWWC minimum of

-minimum of 2 Months before the event.
+2 months before the event.
+Minimum 3

-4 075 4 75 T 37 7 • • • Minimum 2 Foreign Officials
+foreign Officials

-4 STAR International Event No Limit To register with IWWF CWWC
+4 STAR International Event No Limit To register with IWWF CWWC minimum 2

-minimum 2 months before the event,
+months before the event, minimum 3

-minimum 2 Foreign Officals.
-Minimum
+foreign Officials.
+Minimum Prize Money

-Prize Money €3500 (Euro) Open, Junior & Masters Categories
+€3500 (Euro)

-Only
+Open, U18 & +30 only

 3 STAR National 1 Event To register with Confederation Council

-Championships 1 Event minimum 1 Month before the event
+Championships minimum 1 month before the event

 3 STAR International Event 3 Events To register with Confederation Council

-International Event 3 Events minimum 2 Months before the event,
+minimum 2 months before the event,

-Minimum 1 Foreign Official, Medals or
+Minimum 2 foreign Officials, Medals or

 Trophies.
 Minimum Prize Money €500

 (Euro)

 2 STAR International Event 4 Events To register with Confederation Council

-minimum 1 Month before the event.
+minimum 1 month before the event.

-Medals or trophies.
+Minimum 1 foreign Official.
+Medals or

+trophies.

 2 STAR National Event No limit To register with Confederation Council

-minimum 1 Month before the event.
+minimum 1 month before the event.

 Medals or trophies.

 1 STAR International Event 5 Events To register with Confederation Council

+minimum 1 month before the event.

+Minimum 1 foreign Official.
+Medals or

+trophies.

+1 STAR National Event No Limit To register with Confederation Council

-minimum 1 Month before the event.
+minimum 1 month before the event.

 Medals or trophies.

-1 STAR National Event No Limit To register with Confederation Council

-minimum 1 Month before the event.

-T NT / 1 NT T : :: Medals or trophies.

 Invitational National or No Limit To register with Confederation Council

-Event International minimum 1 Month before the event,
+Event International minimum 1 month before the event, Min 4

-Min 4 Officials for International
+Officials for International Events.

-Events.

-All events are published in the event calendar at www.cablewakeboard.net, with online registration for riders.
+All events are published in the event calendar at www.cablewakeboard.net , with online registration for riders.
 All organisers have to deliver the complete start lists and results (including qualifying, LCQ and semi-final rounds) to the CWWC.
 International event organisers also have to deliver a press release in English with pictures from the podium within two days of the competition.